LaCViT: A Label-aware Contrastive Fine-tuning Framework for Vision Transformers: Introduction

 \section{Introduction}

-Transformers~\cite{RN52} have achieved much success in the field of computer vision, with well-known models such as ViT~\cite{RN83} and Masked Autoencoders (MAE)~\cite{RN82} having been central to advancing the state-of-the-art for many vision tasks, such as image classification and object detection.
-However, these models share one common limitation: they have little discernible learned inductive biases~\cite{RN83}, which are essential properties that could help them to better handle unseen examples and improve the effectiveness.

-This limitation is not necessarily problematic when training a single task model with large-scale datasets.
-However, increasingly researchers and practitioners are focusing on the transfer of models across tasks, as a means to counteract small training sample sizes in a target domain or as a general method to improve effectiveness.
-Particularly, recent studies have shown that some vision transformers still heavily rely on whole network fine-tuning to achieve performance gains ~\cite{zhou2021convnets}, showing their lack of transferability from the pretrained vision representation to the target tasks.
-We believe that the discriminative discrepancy of the representation space between the general pretraining corpora and the target tasks leads to lack of transferability of these vision transformers~\cite{RN83,RN108}.
+Transformers have significantly advanced the field of computer vision, particularly in tasks such as image classification~\cite{RN52,RN83,RN82,longautocrisis,longmultimodal,long2023robollm,yi2023large}.
+These models typically follow a two-stage process: pre-training on auxiliary tasks and fine-tuning on specific tasks using cross-entropy loss.
+However, the reliance on cross-entropy often leads to poor generalization and vulnerability to label noise and adversarial attacks~\cite{DBLP:conf/icml/LiuWYY16, DBLP:journals/corr/abs-1906-07413, DBLP:journals/corr/abs-1901-08360,10095195,long2023hard,long2023elucidating}, which impede their efficacy in practical applications.
+Moreover, vision transformers exhibit a lack of learned inductive biases~\cite{RN83,long2023crisisvit}, an essential feature for handling unseen examples and enhancing transfer learning.

-Circa 2021, researchers started to propose improved methods to improve the inductive bias in vision transformers~\cite{RN104,RN105,RN106}.
-Two classes of solutions were identified, namely: 1) injection of knowledge from pre-trained convolutional neural networks~\cite{RN102,RN103}; or 2) directly adding convolutional layers into the transformer~\cite{RN105,RN106}.
-The convolutional neural approaches are leveraged due to their translation invariance ability.
-However, while promising, these workarounds remove some of the native advantages of transformer models that make them attractive for vision tasks, specifically superior training efficiency and scalability.
-Those native advantages of transformer models brings markedly reduced training times and cost~\cite{RN83,RN82}.
-Moreover, as the most discriminative information for the target tasks, the task label information is normally ignored in their pretrained representations~\cite{RN82,xie2022simmim}.
-Hence, it would be advantageous to have an alternative approach to improve the transfer effectiveness of vision transformers without relying on convolutional models/layers while utilising the task labels in the fine-tuning (transfer learning) stage.
+\looseness -1 The inherent lack of inductive bias and the limitations of fine-tuning with cross-entropy compromise the transfer learning capabilities of vision transformers, particularly when the target domain has a small sample size~\cite{zhou2021convnets}.
+Although previous works have attempted to address these issues by integrating convolutional neural networks or modifying the transformer architecture~\cite{RN102,RN103,RN105}, these solutions often compromise the inherent advantages of transformers, like their training efficiency and scalability.
+Hence, it would be advantageous to have an alternative approach to improve the transfer effectiveness of vision transformers without relying on convolutional models or layers, while utilizing task labels in the fine-tuning stage.